UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 **Data:** This is the actual seismic information you're interested in, like the earthquake measurements, shaking patterns, and seismograph readings.

-**Metadata:** Metadata in FDSNWS provides important details about the data.
+**Metadata:** This provides important details *about* the data.
 It includes information such as when and where the seismic event occurred, how strong it was, and the equipment used to record the data.
 Think of metadata as helpful labels that give you context and understanding about the seismic data you're looking at.

 ### Service Overview